michaeleisel/ZippyFormat/README.md

 <img src="misc/chart.svg" width="75%">

-These benchmarks were done on a Mac.
-The results are similar on the iPhone, but slightly slower.
-Note there are a few cases (positional arguments, `%S`, `%C`, malformed input) where ZippyFormat falls back calling Apple's version.
+These benchmarks were done on an iPhone XS.
+The results on Mac are very similar.
+Note there are a few cases (positional arguments, `%S`, `%C`, malformed input) where ZippyFormat falls back to calling Apple's version.
 These cases, however, seem very uncommon for typical usage (e.g. localized strings with positional arguments would typically use`NSLocalizedString` instead).
 For more info, see [here]("misc/benchmarks.txt").

 ## Usage